The early years-the SAD diet takes its toll

 Two of her family members had serious health challenges.
 Her husband was born with a heart valve deformity, and endured two reparative open heart surgeries within eight years.
 Her youngest son suffered from immune and digestive issues that manifested as severe allergies for most of the first thirteen years of his life.
 As a result, Estela was able to peer into health conditions requiring clear medical intervention, as well as puzzling symptoms that doctors could not resolve.
 Estela poured herself into the study of nutrition, anatomy, and psychology in an effort to make sense of her son’s broken health puzzle.

 She began the journey of healing with exercise in the form of martial arts training for her entire family in 2000, which culminated in her achievement of her fifth degree black belt.
 In 2010, she earned a certificate as a Nutritional Consultant from the Global College of Natural Medicine, deepening her understanding of nutrition.
 In 2013 she earned a Masters in Psychology from The Chicago School of Professional Psychology, looking for the mental/emotional component of health.
 Between 2012 and 2017, she completed the Food Enzyme Institute’s Loomis Digestive Health specialist seminars.
-Finally, she became a Certified Nutritional Consultant through the American Association of Nutritional Consultants.
+In 2017, she became a Certified Nutritional Consultant through the American Association of Nutritional Consultants.
 Estela is a lifelong student of the health and wellness, and in 2018 achieved her Certified Transformational Nutrition Coach through the Institute of Transformational Nutrition.